gvwilson/sensibleadventures/coriandel/coriandel.md

 She shrugged off her friends' comments. ("Seeeehdie, don't you see?
 It was a trick!
 That man just wanted you to buy his horse some food!")
 As they swallowed the last of their sweets and brushed the crumbs from their fingertips I eyed my statue once again.
 Something by Oro's feet caught my eye.
-Curious, I clip-clopped closer for a look.
+Curious, I ambled closer for a look.

 Pistachio shells.
-The sculptor had detailed a dozen pistachio shells on the ground near Oro's feet.
+There were pistachio shells on the plinth near Oro's feet.

 I whinnied.
-Buckle was there in a heartbeat.
-"What's wrong?"

-I nodded at the replica of Oro.
-"What's that in his hand?"

-Buckle squinted for a moment.
-"Looks like nuts."

-"That's what I thought."
-He sure as hell hadn't had any nuts in his hands when we were fighting the wyrm.
+"What?"
+Buckle muttered under his breath.
+I shook my head.
+Lots of people ate pistachios.
+I was foolish to think it meant something.

-Sehdie sat waiting for us on the stone lip of the well on Quiet Saints Street, petting the wiry moss that grew in shallow buckets around its edge.
+Sehdie sat waiting for us on the stone lip of the well on Quiet Saints Street, gently stroking the wiry moss that grew in shallow buckets around its edge.
 A guardhouse stood watch on one side of the square.
 Three bravos in freshly-pressed sashes who had been eyeing her eyed us instead as we clip-clopped across the cobbles.
-Buckle slid out of the saddle and busied himself with a string puzzle he had bought in Ensworth while I told her who I was and who I served.
+Buckle slid out of the saddle and busied himself with a string puzzle he had bought in Ossisswe while I told her who I was and who I served.

 "But why me?" she asked.

-"Magician's ways," Buckle said without looking up.
+"Why sun and rain?"
+Buckle asked rhetorically without looking up.
 "We are snowflakes in their blizzard, leaves in their storm."

 I sighed.
 "What my melodramatic friend is saying is, she has her reasons.
 I promise you, they're good ones.
-They have to be good ones.
+They have to be.
 Now, are you coming?"

 She hesitated.
 "Can I bring someone?"

-"No."

-Her face set.
-"Then no in return."

 Rust and ruin.
 Why do humans always make things so complicated?
-"All right.
-Maybe.
-Who?"
+"It depends who it is."

 She twisted her sleeves in her hands.
 "There's this boy..."

 I shook my head.
-"Nope.
-She was very specific about that.
+"No. She was very specific about that.
 Ishad's boy stays here."

 She looked at me miserably.
 "It's not him."